 I’m just glad we aren’t in it.

 This is when drawdown controls and risk management pays.
-More importantly, it’s when discipline pays as some investment managers intend to manage risk to limit their drawdowns; they don’t excel in doing it.
+More importantly, it’s when discipline pays.
+While some investment managers want to manage risk to limit their drawdowns, they don’t always excel at doing it.
 Discipline is a personal edge.
-It doesn’t matter how good our scientifically tested quantitative models and systems with a mathematical basis for believing in them if we lack the discipline to execute them with precision.
-But, I can go on to say that it isn’t enough for me to have all the discipline either, as we much necessarily help our investment management clients stick with it, too.
+It doesn’t matter how good our scientifically tested quantitative models with a mathematical basis for believing in them are if we lack the discipline to execute them with precision.
+I can also say it isn’t enough for me to have all the discipline either, as we must necessarily help our investment management clients stick with it, too.
 So, investor behavior modification is part of our wealth management services.
 It’s why Christi Shell is not only a Certified Wealth Strategist® with over twenty-six years of experience helping high net worth families with the overall management of assets but also a certified Behavioral Financial Advisor® (BFA®) to help them manage themselves.